clockworkpc/clockworkpc.github.io/_posts/2020-06-13-fizzbuzz_tdd_ruby_rspec_guard.md

 The tests still pass.
 Delete the commented code.

 The new method retains all of the original functionality in three lines of Ruby code rather than eleven.

+# 5. Reconceptualisation

+Until now, the specification has been very narrow: a method that returns the correct output.
+However, a more realistic specification would be to create a **mathematics game engine**, which could be used to create not only a FizzBuzz game, but many similar games too.

+## Rename the Project

+Change the name of the project from `fizzbuzz` to `math_games`.

+Throughout the project, change the module name from FizzBuzz to MathGames (in Pascal case), all spec names from `fizz_buzz` to `math_games`.
+Apply this change to file names, and all matching strings within the files.

+Make sure that all the specs still pass; if they do, the changes are probably sufficient.

+## MathGames::Rules